 Yes, you can split up the files however you like.
-Many organizations provide gifts and pledges in separate files, or include hard credits and soft credits in separate files.
-If splitting the files, use the same file format in all files, and name them with the file name plus a letter and a short description, such as "DonorTransactionHistory_a_Gifts" and "DonorTransactionHistory_b_Pledges".
+Many institutions provide gifts and pledges in separate files, or include hard credits and soft credits in separate files.
+If splitting the files, use the same file format in all files, and name them with the file name plus a letter and a short description, such as "DonorTransactionHistory\a\Gifts" and "DonorTransactionHistory b Pledges".